AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-knowledge-base.md

 ---
 # Knowledge Base {#knowledge-base}

-Perform the following steps to create the **Knowledge Base** preset from the Map consoles:
+Perform the following steps to create the **Knowledge Base** preset from the Map console:

 1. [Open a DITA map file in the Map console](./open-files-map-console.md).